HLand-2/Hweb/README.md

 | ` {{YOURNAME}} `| Your name |
 | ` {{Topic 1-4}} ` | The topic of the current section |

-[b]Use the script.js constants for editing NOT DIRECLY IN THE HTML[/b]
+[Use the script.js constants for editing NOT DIRECLY IN THE HTML]